Barrow-in-Furness railway station: Services

 An improved Northern service was introduced at the May 2018 timetable change, including evening and Sunday services over the line to Whitehaven and Carlisle.
-More trains to/from Preston & Manchester Airport are planned to follow when rolling stock becomes available.
+More trains to and from Preston and Manchester Airport are planned to follow when rolling stock becomes available.

 Layout

 Platform 1, which contains the entrance to the station, is used primarily for Northern Rail through trains (from Lancaster/Preston to Carlisle) heading north, and trains heading to/arriving from Preston and Manchester Airport.
 The platform has a waiting area, the ticket office and information office and toilets, along with the cafe (run by Cafexpress), all of which have been recently renovated.
-In early 2012, the platform was also presented by pieces of artwork of the local area by the Mayor of Barrow and the Barrow and Furness MP.
+In early 2012, the platform also had pieces of artwork of the local area unveiled by the Mayor of Barrow and the Barrow and Furness MP.

-Platform 2 is mainly used for Northern services heading south to Lancaster or Preston, and local trains arriving from /.
+Platform 2 is mainly used for Northern services heading south to Lancaster or Preston, and local trains arriving from Millom/Sellafield.
+It can also be used by northbound departures.